 hidden places in Montenegro

-I personally prefer a less-known and probably more distant spot near the church of Saint Sava in Radenovici village.
-I am convinced this is the best site not only for the most fantastic view of a luxurious island with an elite hotel but also for the entire coastline and outskirts of Budva city.
+I personally prefer a less-known and more distant spot near the church of Saint Sava in Radenovici village, location here.
+I am convinced this is the best site not only for the most fantastic view of a luxurious island with an elite hotel but also for the coastline and outskirts of Budva city.

-For Mark and I, Radenovici village became some type of place of power where we felt we could access the energy of nature.
-Come and experience it yourself.
+For Mark and I, Radenovici village became some type of place of power where we felt we could access the energy of nature after long days of work.
+Come here too with snacks preferably for the sunset to take in the views and enjoy the atmosphere.

 best places in Montenegro